vsouth/vsouth/README.md

 # Hello, I'm Vasilisa👋
 ## 📫 About me
-I'm a junior developer (python + java), mostly self-taught.
-I'm looking forward to learning more.
+I'm a junior python + java developer, mostly self-taught and always excited to learn more :)

 ## 🌱 Areas of interest
 - backend
 - algorithms and data structures